KardelenAtin/particle-life-simulator-ws25/README.md

-# Particle Life Simulator (Projekt DSAI, WS 25/26)
+# Particle Life Simulator (Project DSAI, WS 25/26)

-## 1. Projektbeschreibung
+## 1. Project Description

-Wir entwickeln eine performante Python-Software, die ein dynamisches Partikelsystem simuliert.
-Das Ziel ist es, die Interaktion von **mindestens vier verschiedenen Partikeltypen** basierend auf vordefinierten Regeln darzustellen und das dabei entstehende komplexe Verhalten zu visualisieren.
+We are developing a high-performance Python software that simulates a dynamic particle system.
+The goal is to represent the interaction of **at least four different particle types** based on predefined rules and visualize the resulting complex behavior.

 ---

-## 2. Aufgaben und Fokus
+## 2. Tasks and Focus

-Das Projekt legt großen Wert auf professionelle Entwicklung, Code-Qualität und Laufzeitoptimierung.
+The project emphasizes professional development, code quality, and runtime optimization.

-### Hauptaufgaben:
+### Main Tasks:

-1.  **Simulation:** Implementierung der Partikel-Datenstrukturen und der Hauptlogik, inklusive Interaktionsmatrix und Physikparametern.
+1. **Simulation:** Implement particle data structures and core logic, including interaction matrix and physics parameters.
-2.  **Visualisierung:** Erstellung einer stabilen, echtzeitfähigen Darstellung, die $\mathbf{\ge 2000}$ Partikel darstellen kann.
+2. **Visualization:** Create a stable, real-time capable rendering that can display **≥ 2000 particles**.
-3.  **Code-Qualität und Tests:** Erstellung von **Unit Tests**  und umfassende Dokumentation (Docstrings).
+3. **Code Quality and Testing:** Develop **Unit Tests** and comprehensive documentation (Docstrings).
-4.  **Optimierung:** Einsatz von Profiling-Tools und Optimierungstechniken (z.B.
-NumPy/Numba) zur Behebung von Engpässen.
+4. **Optimization:** Use profiling tools and optimization techniques (e.g., NumPy/Numba) to fix performance bottlenecks.
-5.  **CI:** Einrichtung automatisierter Tests (Linter und Pytest) auf **Windows, macOS und Ubuntu** über GitHub Actions.
+5. **CI:** Set up automated tests (Linter and Pytest) on **Windows, macOS, and Ubuntu** via GitHub Actions.

 ---

 ## 3. Team

-* Mitglied 1: Kardelen Atin
+* Member 1: Kardelen Atin
-* Mitglied 2: Meriem Nora Bouazza
+* Member 2: Meriem Nora Bouazza
-* Mitglied 3: Melina Tsigka
+* Member 3: Melina Tsigka
-* Mitglied 4: Vipusiny Vijayakumar
+* Member 4: Vipusiny Vijayakumar